 See individual program overviews for registration details.
 The registration deadline for these programs is usually three to four months before the start of the program, in order to confirm program attendance and enable students to make their travel arrangements.
 Program registration usually opens about six months prior to the start date of the program.

-All Ecole Chocolat Master Programs are delivered in English.
+All Ecole Chocolat Graduate Programs are delivered in English.

-Prerequisite for our Master Programs: Ecole Chocolat Professional Certificate of Achievement or equivalent level of experience, knowledge and skills.
+Prerequisite for our Graduate Programs: Ecole Chocolat Professional Certificate of Achievement or equivalent level of experience, knowledge and skills.

 Get reminders about upcoming classes!
 To receive program updates and news, click on the following button.

 Copyright © 2018 Wilmor Publishing Corp.
 All rights reserved.